 Papa John's: The S in ESG

 Papa John's CEO and Chairman John Schnatter was back in the headlines.
-During an earnings call with Wall Street analysts, the founder, Chairman and CEO of the national pizza franchise had criticized National Football League leadership for not resolving what he considered a polarizing controversy, started a year earlier when quarterback Colin Kaepernick began kneeling during the pre-game national anthem to protest racial inequities.
+During a November 2017 earnings call with Wall Street analysts, the founder, Chairman and CEO of the national pizza franchise had criticized National Football League leadership for not resolving what he considered a polarizing controversy, which started a year earlier when quarterback Colin Kaepernick began kneeling during the pre-game national anthem to protest racial inequities.

 Viewership of NFL games was down significantly.
 And as one of the NFL's largest advertisers, Schnatter was blaming the ratings decline for cutting into growth of his national pizza franchise.
 Papa John's was spending nearly 25% of its advertising budget on televised NFL games.
 Even though same-store sales were up on the year, Schnatter wanted the NFL "debacle" to end.

 “Now to the NFL, the NFL is hurting, and more importantly by not resolving the current debacle to the player and owner’s satisfaction, NFL leadership has hurt Papa John’s shareholders.
 Let me explain.
 The NFL has been a long and valued partner over the years, but we are certainly disappointed that the NFL leadership did not resolve the ongoing situation to the satisfaction of all parties long ago ...
 For good or bad, leadership starts at the top, and this is an example of poor leadership.”

 -- John Schnatter, Papa John's Chairman and CEO